Richard Worsam Meade I: Merchant in Cadiz

 Duke Pedro de Alcántara had Meade imprisoned for three months, and in a political move he was fined two thousand ducats (about two thousand U.S. dollars) for libel.
 The merchant wrote six different pamphlets while in jail in 1812–1813; one of them was Pasatiempos de Don Ricardo Meade ("Pastimes of Richard Meade"), a scornful response to the director of military provisions's purchase of a large amount of rotten cheese.
 Along with a series of rhyming insults, Meade calls the director the Campeón de Manchego—the champion of manchego cheese.

 In 1815 he commissioned an expensive full-length portrait by renowned court painter Vicente López y Portaña; this work only became publicly known in 2010 and may be one the artist's most important portraits.
 Probably paid for with credit against the government, the portrait could have been in anticipation of Cathcart naming him vice-consul, which ultimately did not occur.

 Spain's debt to Meade embroiled him in a worsening conflict in 1814.
 The Consulado of Cadiz (a tribunal of commerce) had appointed him to manage the bankrupt estate of James W. Glass, a broker for Hunter, Rainey & Company of London.
 He had calculated that $52,000 was due to John McDermot, a representative of the firm.
 In February the Consulado ordered him to pay it to the treasury instead of to McDermot, which he did—but after a dispute over the legitimacy of the payment, it ordered him to pay the money a second time.
 On appeal the Spanish Council of War involved itself, and on a pretext to avoid paying the government's huge debt, caused him to be imprisoned in the Castle of Santa Catalina on May 2, 1816.

-He wrote to U.S. minister George W. Erving without success.
+He wrote to U.S. minister George W. Erving, and despite letters from Erving and Secretary of State John Quincy Adams to the Spanish government, Meade was not released.
 Finally he called on Philadelphia connections like Congressman John Sergeant, and addressed a memorial (perhaps actually composed by Sergeant) to President James Monroe and Congress.
 The anti-Spanish faction seized the political opportunity: Speaker Henry Clay led the House of Representatives in resolving that "the imprisonment of Richard W. Meade is an act of cruel and unjustifiable oppression", and was joined by the Senate.
 With Spanish–U.S. tensions running high, the king ordered him released on June 26, 1818.
 The Meade family had already returned to Philadelphia, while Richard moved to Madrid to collect his money.